Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant

 \cite{TDCOSMO2025} use the photometric fit to build the dynamical model.
 However, most of the previous models did not use the actual photometric model for their stellar dynamical calculations.
 Instead, they assume that the stellar density can be modeled by a spherical \cite{Hernquist1990} distribution

-where $s \simeq 0.55 R_e$.
-They also sometimes use a \cite{Jaffe1983}distribution where $ a \simeq 1.34 R_e$.
-In three dimensions, the pseudo-Jaffe density distribution of $\rho \propto (r^2+s^2)^{-1}(r^2+a^2)^{-1}$ is very similar to the \cite{Jaffe1983} model.
+They also sometimes use a \cite{Jaffe1983} distribution In three dimensions, the pseudo-Jaffe density distribution of $\rho \propto (r^2+s^2)^{-1}(r^2+a^2)^{-1}$ is very similar to the \cite{Jaffe1983} model.
 Where the photometric model uses multiple \cite{Sersic1968} or pseudo-Jaffe components, the effective radius of the combined distribution is used to set the scale for the \cite{Hernquist1990} model.
-Although, it would have been ideal to model the systematic errors using the double S\'ersic light profiles of \cite{TDCOSMO2025}, for simplicity and due to the unavailability of the fit parameters, we will use \cite{Hernquist1990} profiles with the intermediate scale parameter, $s= 0.55 R_e q^{1/2}$, listed in Table~\ref{tab:data}.
+Since we are simply illustrating sources of systematic errors, we use Hernquist models for the light profiles with a scale length $s=0.55R_e$ set to the observed estimate from \cite{TDCOSMO2025} for simplicity (see Table~\ref{tab:data}).

 Depending on the calculation, we use different levels of approximation for the combined effects of the extraction aperture and the seeing.
 In the following subsections (\ref{sec:PSF} and \ref{sec:disp}), we both consider the full convolution with the PSF and use the actual extraction geometry.
 In \S\ref{sec:isotropy} and \S\ref{sec:profile} we approximate the effects of seeing by broadening the extraction aperture by the dispersion $\sigma = FWHM/(8\ln 2)^{1/2}$ of a Gaussian model for the seeing, and use a circular aperture with this area.
 For square apertures with a $\Delta x \times \Delta y$ extraction region, this becomes a radius of $\left[ (\Delta x + 2\sigma)(\Delta y + 2\sigma)/\pi\right]^{1/2}$.
 Since we are generally making differential comparisons, this approximation has little effect on the results.